Why Northern Ireland?

 Northern Ireland is a fantastic place to live, work and do business.

 Doing business with Northern Ireland can help your company grow.
 Northern Ireland is a great place to grow a business internationally thanks to its highly skilled talent, excellent infrastructure, competitive costs, and supportive, business-friendly environment.
 It is also home to world-class suppliers with global exporting experience that can fill gaps in your supply chain.

-Following the UK’s exit from the European Union (EU), Northern Ireland continues to have access to the Great Britain (GB) and the EU markets for goods.
+Following the UK’s exit from the European Union (EU), Northern Ireland continues to have access to Great Britain (GB) and EU markets for goods.
 This means that Northern Ireland is a gateway for the sale of goods to two of the world’s largest markets and the only place where businesses can operate free from customs declarations, rules of origin certificates and non-tariff barriers on the sale of goods to both GB and the EU.

 Where are we?

 Northern Ireland is one of the four regions of the UK, ideally situated to access all key global markets.
 Invest NI also has teams across Europe, APAC, IMEA and the Americas supporting business between Northern Ireland and the rest of the world.

 Northern Ireland overview

 Part of the UK